robindrost/docs-1/docs/android-sdk.md

 - Improved bitrate switching
 - Add ‘Casting’ feature.
+  - Player's Activity Theme needs to have a `colorPrimary` defined without opacity.
 - Change UI of player controls.
 - Add new fields to Player Controls Customizing documentation.
 - Change audio only indicator.